sdiehl/wiwinwlh/tutorial.md

 Different preludes take different approaches to defining what the Haskell standard library should be.
-Some are interoperable with existing code and others require a "all-in" approach that creates a ecosystem around it.
+Some are interoperable with existing code and others require an "all-in" approach that creates an ecosystem around it.
 Some projects are more community efforts and others are developed by consulting companies or industrial users wishing to standardise their commercial code.